KBenit/alx-higher_level_programming/0x0B-python-input_output/README.md

 A dictionary value will be the value of the public attribute [12-pascal_triangle.py](./12-pascal_triangle.py) | Python function def pascal_triangle(n): that returns a list of lists of integers representing the Pascal’s triangle of n
 [100-append_after.py](./100-append_after.py) | Python function that inserts a line of text to a file, after each line containing a specific string
+[102-stats.py](./102-stats.py) | Python script that reads stdin line by line and computes metrics